 Kāla in Candi Kidal, Java

-• In India the Kirttimukha is a composite lion form, which is known as Simha-mukha in some areas.
-In Orissa, the Kirtimukha are called Rahur-Mukher-Mala.
+• In India the Kirtimukha is a composite lion form, which is known as Simha-mukha in some areas.
+In Orissa, they are called Rahur-Mukher-Mala.
 In Gujarat, the Kirtimukha is often called Graspati.
-In the Hoysala architecture of South India, the Kirtimukha face is called the Simhalalate – the lion-forehead.
-In South Indian styles too, it is called the ‘Simha-mugam’ or the lion’s face.
+In South Indian styles too, it is called Simha-mugam, or lion’s face.

-• In China and many other countries it is composed of a dragon form – a python’s body and a demon head.
-In China it is known as the taotie, meaning (Monster of Greed).
-In China, Nepal and many other countries Kirttimukha is revered as holy protector and guardian.
+• In China and many other countries it is composed of a dragon form – a python’s body and a demon head, and known as the taotie, (‘Monster of Greed’).

-• In Tibet its form is almost like Tibetan Bon-po, the devil whose worship prevailed until the introduction of Buddhism.
-In Buddhism, the Kirttimukha looking like fierce deities are revered as the Buddha’s guardians.
+• In Tibetan Buddhism, the Kirtimukha looking like fierce deities are revered as the Buddha’s guardians.

 It is also an effigy of the god Kāla himself.
 Kāla is a Sanskrit word meaning both “black” and “time”.
 It refers to the concept of Space and Time, which is traditionally referred to as one word rather than two separate concepts of Space (darkness) and Time.

 The words kirti and kirtan are derived from the Sanskrit root, krit, meaning ‘celebrating, praising’.
 The latter half of the compound, mukha, means literally a face.
 Is is also sometimes called Kirtivaktra, as mukha and vaktra are synonyms.
 The word kirti in Sanskrit has the meaning of ‘temple’ too.

 The motif was originally employed in Shiva temples.
-It must have been later used both as an ornament and also as a sign to distinguish Siva temples from others.
-But when the rivalry between the Saivites and the Vaishnavites ran high, the Saivite architects must have naturally sought for an emblem to distinguish their temples and other buildings from those of the Vaishnavites.
+It was later used both as an ornament and also as a sign to distinguish Siva temples from others.
+But when the rivalry between the Shaivites and the Vaishnavites increased, the Shaivite architects used it as an emblem to distinguish their temples and buildings from those of the Vaishnavites.

-It is generally placed at the entrance doors in the centre of the jaurbs or lintels so as to easily attract the attention of the visiting devotees.
+It is generally placed at the entrance doors in the center of the lintels so as to easily attract the attention of the devotees.
 Sometimes it is to be found on the pilasters and the corners of the ceilings of the roofs or on the head-dresses of the images of deities.

 In temples, the passage to the last and most holy court for all prayers is only possible through the open mouth of the Kirtimukha.
 This step is meant as symbolic death and as cleansing supposition for anyone wishing to get closer to the gods and to Shiva.

-In Bali, Kirtimukha is called Bhoma and has has the same function as the Javanese Kala which act as a guardian spirit of the temple complex.
-The head of Bhoma is carved both at the temple gate which marks the entrance to the holiest part of the shrine (paduraksa) and at the base of the padmasana, the holiest and most central shrine in Balinese temples.
+In Bali, the head of Bhoma is carved both at the temple gate which marks the entrance to the holiest part of the shrine (paduraksa) and at the base of the padmasana, the holiest and most central shrine in Balinese temples.

 Kirtimukha is described in the Skanda Purana, where Shiva ordained to represent it at the lintel of the sanctum of the Lord and noted that whosoever worship the Kirtimukha would acquire the benevolent grace of the Lord.
-Due to this reason, famous manuals of architecture like the Manasara have prescribed it.
+Most famous manuals of architecture such as the Manasara have prescribed it.

-In Java and Bali, Banaspati is the king of the plant kingdom.
-The word Bhoma came from the Sanskrit word bhauma, which means “something that grows” or “is born from earth”.
+In Java and Bali, Banaspati (Vanaspati) is the king of the plant kingdom.
+The name Bhoma came from the Sanskrit word bhauma, which means “something that grows” or “is born from earth”.

 The significance of the Kirtimukha is described in the 17 th chapter of the Skanda Purana: